 For Foundational Curriculum students who have not yet completed Calculus I, the math review course and academic support services provided by the program can help to build a foundation of success in Calculus I and other engineering courses.
 More than 50% of students who participated in a similar program in the past completed Calculus I after their first semester at Texas Tech.
 ConocoPhillips Academic Success Bridge Program students should have taken Trigonometry, Pre-Calculus, or Calculus I at the high school or college level.
 This program can put you on the fast track to completion of the Foundational Curriculum.

 Take a look at the Frequently Asked Questions page for more information about the program.

 Requirements for participation in the ConocoPhillips Academic Success Bridge Program

-All new admissions to the Whitacre College of Engineering initially work to complete a foundational curriculum consisting of English I, English II, Calculus I, and Calculus II plus two science courses and a first engineering course that vary among the engineering degree programs.
-The foundational curriculum is supplemented with courses from the university core curriculum and first general engineering courses (statics, thermodynamics, circuits, and materials science) to provide the opportunity for full course loads and scheduling flexibility.
+All new admissions to the Whitacre College of Engineering initially work to complete a Foundational Curriculum consisting of English I, English II, Calculus I, and Calculus II, plus two science courses and a first engineering course that varies among the engineering degree programs.
+The Foundational Curriculum is supplemented with courses from the university core curriculum and first general engineering courses (statics, thermodynamics, circuits, and materials science), to provide the opportunity for full course loads and scheduling flexibility.

 2 To qualify as a Foundational Curriculum student through the ConocoPhillips Academic Success Bridge Program, you must satisfy each of the following requirements: